hanyang-hu/hanyang-hu.github.io/_portfolio/007-neural_ode_and_optimal_control.md

 \\[
     u^\ast(t) = -R^{-1}(t)B^\top(t)P(t)x^\ast(t).
 \\]
-Therefore, we could use the numerical solution of the above RDE as a baseline.
+Therefore, we could obtain a baseline by finding a numerical solution of the above RDE.

 ## A Simple Application